tweedge/ru-ok/README.md

 ### Caveats

-In addition to the lack of application-level uptime checking, we also cannot check the functionality of certain other servers "IT ARMY" instructed viewers to attack.
-These are:

-#### DNS (UDP 53)

-On 2022-02-28, IT ARMY instructed readers to DDoS DNS servers belonging to `www.sberbank.ru`:
+**No direct DNS server testing.** On 2022-02-28, IT ARMY instructed readers to DDoS DNS servers belonging to `www.sberbank.ru`:

 * 194.54.14.186
 * 194.54.14.187